NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B(B)
     - Shoulder hitbox slightly smaller
     - Hitbox appears and disappears one frame later
+    - String transition sped up by 1 frame to remove the opponent’s window to 4B on block
 - 5BB(B)
     - "lands" two frames sooner (TODO: still relevant?)
     - Ends 9 frames sooner (TODO: still relevant?)
+    - Hitbox active frames reduced to 3 from 5
     - Changed to be a modified RB that staggers with BB follow ups as before
     - A follow ups on the end removed
     - Has 2 more lift
+- 5BB(A)
+    - Is vanilla 5AA(A)
+    - +8 on hit
+    - -7 on block
+    - Shurikens are mids
+    - Can be done on whiff
 - 5BBB(B)
     - Is a hard knockdown
     - Has 9 more lift
+- 5BBB(A)
+    - Added as 2A
+    - Against shorter characters the string can miss on hit depending on both character’s standing orientation, but can hit consistently by delaying the A followup slightly
 - 5BBBB(B)
     - Does 18 damage, from 13
     - Bounces the opponent and is no longer a hard knockdown